 This Loaded Baked Potato Skins Recipe is a classic appetizer that is perfect for game day, parties, or your next movie night.
 They’re crispy and fully loaded with just a hint of garlic, loaded with cheese, tasty bacon bits, and finished with chopped green onions.

-The secret to making crispy baked potato skins is all about the preparation, so just follow our step-by-step instructions and you’ll be devouring these in no time!
+The secret to making crispy homemade potato skins is all about the preparation, so just follow our step-by-step instructions and you’ll be devouring these in no time!

 - BBQ Sauce

 - Garlic Basil Hemp Aioli